mirzakhany/blog/content/resume/index.md

 Experience
 --------

+**Backend developer, Consultant** *part-time*
+*VOI, Dec 2020 - Present - Stockholm, Sweden*

+Dicopay is an app for all small business owners who want faster payment for their assignments and easier to bill directly on their mobile.
+My Responsibility as a Backen developer was to work with the team to deliver new features and as DevOps to manage our Kubernetes cluster and setup required to build pipelines.

 **Senior Backend developer**
 *DYNAMO Consulting AB, Oct 2019 - Present - Stockholm, Sweden*

 In Dynamo We build mobile applications for big and soon-to-be-big companies.
 Our team contributes with mobile expertise from strategy and design to frontend and backend software development.
 As a backend developer I'm responsible for designing new application backend from the data model to implementation.
 I also work for other companies a consultant.

 **Backend developer, DevOps Consultant** *part-time*
 *Dicopay, Oct 2019 - Mar 2020 - Stockholm, Sweden*